On a P&O Cruises holiday, you can get to the heart of each colourful island. Here’s our pick of the four best Caribbean islands...

 Q6: What are you most proud of about your island?

-I’ve always been a proud ambassador of my island and all its wonders but the thing I’m most proud of is the fact that, despite being little, we’ve always led the crowd.
+I’ve always been a proud ambassador for my island and all its wonders but the thing I’m most proud of is the fact that, despite being little, we’ve always led the crowd.
 Our economic political stability and our resilience has enabled us to be a strong, progressive and successful twin-island Federation of Saint Kitts and Nevis..

 Q7: Tell us something that not many people know about St Kitts…